Ann Arbor Medicaid Planning Lawyer

 Medicare provides healthcare coverage for individuals 65 and older as well as younger individuals with disabilities.
 It helps cover medical expenses such as hospital visits, outpatient care, and prescription drugs, but it does not pay for long-term care.
 Many seniors are shocked to learn that Medicare will not cover nursing home stays or in-home care, leaving them scrambling for financial solutions when they need assistance.

 Medicaid, on the other hand, is a state and federally funded program that helps eligible individuals afford essential care, including nursing home stays, in-home assistance, and P.A.C.E. enrollment.
 Qualifying for Medicaid requires meeting specific financial criteria, which can be difficult without advanced planning.
+The average cost of long-term care in Michigan can exceed $100,000 per year, making Medicaid planning crucial for many families.
 By working with an experienced elder law attorney, families can develop strategies to protect assets while ensuring access to necessary long-term care services.

 Understanding Medicaid Eligibility in Michigan